 Requirement: Your Short Script

 Write a 1-2 page screenplay for a short film.
 It can be about anything you want, but we’re going to judge it on one criteria and one criteria only: originality of voice.
 2 pages maximum.
 No minimum.

 Scholarship Announcement Dates

 Screenplay Readers will award the scholarship to the most promising new voice, based on the 100-word story and the 1-2 page short script.
-Each winner will be announced on this page on January 30, 2018 and on July 1, 2018, respectively.
+Winners will be notified via email July 1 and December 15th of each calendar year.